pietromandracci/gnuplot_manager/README.rst

 *self.error*:
      if there was an error while opening the plot an error message is stored here

+.. [#window_number] Note that this number is *not* the index that identifies the plot window inside the *window_list* variable: in fact the former is fixed, while the latter may change when other windows are removed from the list.

 .. [#functions] Note that no check is made that function strings given to gnuplot are correct.
 So even wrong ones (which therefore gnuplot has not plotted)